 Make sure you use brown ripened bananas - as bananas that are brown have the sweetest flavour.

 If you want to give your banana cake a twist we’d recommend adding dry ingredients to make sure you keep the moisture in your cake.
 Try adding dried fruits such as sultanas or cranberries.
 Or how about nuts like halved walnuts, flaked almonds, or even pistachios for a tasty twist?

 How long does banana cake keep?

-To store your banana cake, its best to wrap in tin foil or store in an airtight container or cake tin so your cake keeps its moisture.
+To store your banana cake, it's best to wrap it in tin foil or store it in an airtight container or cake tin so your cake keeps its moisture.

 Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.